 What we are doing to keep our team safe from Covid-19

-We are a small family business also trying to keep our staff safe and our customers informed concerning the spread of coronavirus COVID19.
+We are here despatching your orders and keeping our staff safe.
 Our customer service team is now working remotely from their homes.
 Our hard-working warehouse team are practising daily social distancing and have adopted stringent hygiene practices within the workplace.
 Our warehouse has stopped any non-essential people from visiting the premises.
 Only essential people will be granted access, e.g. warehouse staff and couriers.
 All customer orders will continue to be despatched from our warehouse on a daily basis.
 We will continue to review and adopt new procedures as required to ensure the health and safety for all.

 All of our courier companies have updated their delivery methods and routines to help minimize person to person contact.
 Some couriers will no longer obtain signatures at the time of delivery, instead: